 I normally put in fillers of wishlists of artworks that I would like to own, this time I have decided to insert a blurb about a magazine I stumbled upon quite by accident.
-While waiting for a friend for a rendezvous on a weekend, I spent some time browsing at McNally Jackson (MJ is what I like to call it) bookstore and the periodical section to be more specific.
-There, I found this magazine filled with inspiring stories of woman of all ages pursuing dreams and fulfilling ambitions against personal obstacles, not to mention the fabulous fashion editorials that also got me very excited.
+While waiting for a rendezvous on a weekend, I spent some time browsing at McNally Jackson (MJ is what I like to call it) bookstore, in the periodical section to be more specific.
+There, I found this magazine with inspiring stories of women of all ages and background pursuing dreams and fulfilling ambitions against personal obstacles, not to mention the fabulous fashion editorial that also got me very interested.

-Here is just one of the many inspiring stories of young women who are trying all their might against personal obstacles to achieve ambitions.
-The story of Apollonia, the daughter of a Parisian Boulanger.
+Here is the story of Apollonia, the daughter of a Parisian Boulanger.
 It started with his father Lionel Poilâne who turned his sourdough bread into an international luxury brand.

-One of her Harvard routines consisted of waking up early each day before lecture to call the management of her boulangerie team in Paris before directing the bakers at each of the bakeries.
-When asked of such a disciplined routine of going to school while maintaining a business, Apollonia simply stated that in her business school most people have had already started their own businesses and became entrepreneurs and therefore what she had to do at the time was not unusual.
+One of her Harvard routines consisted of waking up early each day, before the lecture to call the management of her boulangerie team in Paris to direct the bakers at each of the bakeries.
+When asked about her disciplined routine of going to school as well as managing the family business, Apollonia modestly replied that, in her business school most people have had already started their own businesses and became entrepreneurs, therefore what she had to do at the time was not unusual.

 These days, Apollonia's returned to Paris.
 On each morning, she walks from her nearby apartment to rue du Cherche-Midi bakery for its 7.15am opening, checking the night's work with her master baker, talking to staff then breakfasting on toasted sourdough with them.
 The it's followed by corporate planning, meetings and site-visits as Poilâne has two bakeries in Paris.